makesjs/makesjs.github.io/transforms.md

 You can try this demo2 branch with `npx makes makesjs/demo2#adv-through2`.

 Create this optional `transform.js` file.

-Note just like `questions.js`, this file is in CommonJS format too.
+Here is an example code in CommonJS format.

+> For more information, please review [CommonJS/ESM support](./commonjs-esm).

 ```js
 const through2 = require('through2');